-On the 3rd of October 2018, the International Court of Justice handed down judgment in the case of Islamic Republic of Iran v United States of America.
+On the 3rd of October 2018, the International Court of Justice handed down judgment in the case of Islamic Republic of Iran v United States of America (Treaty of Amity).
 The decision came in response to an application by Iran for the indication of provisional measures relating to alleged American violations of the 1955 Treaty of Amity, Economic Relations, and Consular Rights between the two states.

 The United States denied that the Court had jurisdiction to adjudicate the dispute, and maintained further that, in any case, its actions were not in violation of the Treaty since its announced measures relied upon the exclusionary provision in Article XX paragraph 1.
 This paragraph sets out two exceptions to the Treaty’s provisions on freedom of commerce.
 First, it provides that the terms of the Treaty would not preclude the application of measures by either party “relating to fissionable materials, the radioactive by-products thereof, or the sources thereof”.
 Second, it provides that the Treaty would not preclude the application of measures “necessary to fulfil the obligations of a High Contracting Party for the maintenance or restoration of international peace and security, or necessary to protect its essential security interests”.

 The case was significant for several reasons.
 Crucially, it provided the Court with its first real opportunity to address the pressing issue of ‘economic warfare’ and to develop principles of international law in this area.
 And it stood as an important test of the United States’ relationship with the Court and other institutions of international law, coming shortly after John Bolton’s attack on the International Criminal Court, in which he threatened to impose sanctions in response to the ICC’s considering the prosecution of US military personnel over alleged detainee abuse in Afghanistan.